Darknight123MC/Catwalks-LLC/docs/about.md

-# Catwalks Inc
+# Catwalks LLC

-Catwalks Inc. is a leading industrial provider of personnel foot-traffic solutions for the construction, manufacturing and mining industries.
+Catwalks LLC. is a leading industrial provider of personnel foot-traffic solutions for the construction, manufacturing and mining industries.

 Our innovative solutions have been trusted by thousands of enterprises and millions of people for over 9000 years.